Majella Cullinane

 Majella Cullinane, born in Limerick, Ireland is an author based in New Zealand.

 Background

 Born and raised in Ireland, Cullinane became a New Zealand resident in 2008.
 She has a MLitt. in Creative Writing from the University of St Andrews, Scotland, and completed a PhD in Creative Practice at the Centre for Irish and Scottish Studies at the University of Otago.
+Her doctoral advisors were Vincent O'Sullivan and Liam McIlvanney.
 She currently lives in Port Chalmers, New Zealand.

 Cullinane draws inspiration for her work from myths and history, with her poems exploring nature and dreams, real and imagined people.
 Her collection Guarding the Flame takes its title from the myth surrounding Saint Bridgid’s flame in Kildare.